 The Boy Who Dared by Susan Cambell Bartlett (ages 12+)

-I was hooked from the first page — and highly recommend this novel.
-This is a well-written story about a real life historical event when Philadelphia was the U.S. capital city and yellow fever killed thousands of citizens.
+This is a well-written story about a real-life event when Philadelphia was the U.S. capital city and yellow fever killed thousands of citizens.
 We follow Mattie, a brave young girl, who struggles to survive in an abandoned and diseased city.
 She’s lost her grandfather to looters and doesn’t know where her mother has gone but fortunately finds help from their coffeehouse’s former cook, Eliza.

 A slave girl and a Chinese immigrant girl flee west, disguising themselves as boys.
 Fortunately for them, three cowboys allow them to travel with them.
 We see the dangers of the Oregon Trail, racism, as well as the bonds of friendship in this beautiful historical book for young adults.